RULES AND REGULATIONS

 PRIVATE INTERVIEW: 5-minute Round Robin Style Interview.
 Interview attire is normally a nice business-style dress.
 50% of your score is based on how well you show the judges your ability to articulate, show confidence, and your overall personality and appearance.

 EVENING GOWN: Floor-length gown any color any style.
 25% of your score is based on your poise, posture, grace, elegance, and overall look.

 SCORING SYSTEM: 25% fitness, 25% evening gown, 50% private interview.
 We follow the Mrs. America mention system.

 ON-STAGE QUESTION: Only the finalists will advance to the on-stage question portion of the competition.

 There are absolutely no refunds for any reason of pageant fees, pageant tickets, swag, program book ads, video/photography purchases, or any other items associated with the pageant.
 The ONLY time a pageant deposit will be refunded is if the contestant is not chosen to be a delegate at the time she submits her application.

 In addition to the national rules and regulations listed below, contestants must abide by all state rules and regulations.
 Upon completion of the initial application, the full contract will be emailed to accepted contestants to sign with 3 business days.
 The state rules are closely aligned with the national rules listed below, and include regulations about the state pageant, appearances, platforms, conduct, and press releases.
-Any contestant who wishes to see the state contract prior to applying, may download the PDF in advance by clicking here.
+Any contestant who wishes to see the state contract prior to applying may contact the director for a copy.